DevTae/StockToolsPreview/README.md

 <br/>

-Here are many features in 'StockDatabase' projects.
+Finally, Here are many features in 'StockDatabase' projects.

 - Save and Update the daily datas automatically